 What are Ontario Health Teams?

-Ontario Health Teams provide a new way of organizing and delivering care that is more connected to patients in their local communities.
+Ontario Health Teams provide a new way of organizing and delivering care that is more connected to people accessing care in their local communities.
 Under Ontario Health Teams, health care providers (including hospitals, doctors, and home and community care providers) work as one coordinated team - no matter where they provide care.

-- one integrated team of health care providers working together to meet the patient’s needs
+- one integrated team of health care providers working together to meet the needs of people accessing care

-- a medical record that both patients and their providers can access easily
+- a medical record that both individuals receiving care and their providers can access easily

 - help in navigating the public health care system 24/7